Join us in the Garden!

 Reserve your plot today!
 Plots are assigned on a first-come, first-served basis.
 If you are a returning plot renter you will be assigned the same garden plot unless otherwise requested.
 The standard plot will be approximately 4’ by 16’.

-Each community gardener contributes a minimum of 8 hours of volunteer hours to help maintain the common areas.
+Each community gardener commits to a minimum of eight hours of volunteer service to help maintain the common areas.
 No time to complete these hours?
 No problem, purchase a “Volunteer Buyout” for $160.